When a person develops a malignant (cancerous) tumor or tumors in the connective tissues of the body, the condition is called sarcoma.

 - Sarcoma: An overall term used to describe a type of tissue tumor, specifically a tumor that’s developed in the soft, connective tissue of the body, like a blood vessel, nerve, muscle, or bone

-Dr. Anna Wallace and her orthopedic oncology team are fully equipped to treat the complete range of sarcomas, as well as noncancerous soft-tissue tumors and bone tumors.
-They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopedic facility.
+Dr. Anna Wallace and her orthopaedic oncology team are fully equipped to treat the complete range of sarcomas, as well as noncancerous soft-tissue tumors and bone tumors.
+They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopaedic facility.

-Since we understand coping with sarcoma and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopedic oncology care you need to excel.
+Since we understand coping with sarcoma and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopaedic oncology care you need to excel.